Spiri0/Threejs-WebGPU-IFFT-Ocean-V1/README.md

 There will be more important elements included that will ensure that you can see through the water with authentic light refraction and absorption...
 All of these things will come and contribute to the ocean becoming photorealistic.

-But I hope that everyone likes the current status with V1 and that it demonstrates what enormous possibilities threejs offers with its webGPURenderer and the new node system.
+But I hope that everyone likes the current status with V1 and that it demonstrates what enormous possibilities threejs offers with its WebGPURenderer and the new node system.